 Contents

-The Burst Analyser presents BAT and XRT flux light curves of GRBs observed with Swift.
-Spectral evolution is accounted for in the conversion from count rates to flux, making these light curves better probes of theory than count-rate curves.
-Where both BAT and XRT data are available for a burst, a joint BAT-XRT plot is also produced.
-Count-rate light curves are not presented here, since they are already available elsewhere for BAT and XRT.
+The Burst Analyser presents BAT, XRT and UVOT flux light curves of GRBs observed with Swift.
+For the BAT and XRT both observed flux and unabsorbed flux curves are given; for UVOT only observed fluxes (i.e. not corrected for reddening) are available.
+Spectral evolution in the BAT and XRT is accounted for in the conversion from count rates to flux, making these light curves better probes of theory than count-rate curves.
+Count-rate light curves are not presented here, since they are already available elsewhere for BAT, XRT and UVOT.
 For BAT, a fluxed light curve with no spectral evolution is also created; for XRT this is already available from the XRT light curve repository.
+The UVOT data are taken from the Swift Burst Ground-Analysis Information page hosted by GCN; UVOT products are only incorporated into the burst analyser once they are available on that site.

-The light curves are presented in three ways: 0.3—10 keV flux, 15—50 keV flux and the flux density at 10 keV.
-All of these are in units of unabsorbed flux.
-Since the XRT has a bandpass of 0.3—10 keV and BAT covers 15—150 keV most of the light curves involve extrapolation of the flux assuming a given spectral shape.
+The unabsorbed flux curves are presented in three ways: 0.3—10 keV flux, 15—50 keV flux and the flux density at 10 keV.
+All of these datasets are in units of unabsorbed flux.
+Since the XRT has a bandpass of 0.3—10 keV and BAT covers 15—150 keV, most of the light curves involve extrapolation of the flux assuming a given spectral shape.
 Details are given in the algorithm section and some warnings are given in the caveats.
 It is strongly recommended that users read these sections before using the Burst Analyser for the first time.
+For the observed flux curve (the only one to contain UVOT data when available), the data from each instrument are presented as flux densities in their native bands (Table 1 shows the energy and wavelength at which the flux density is calculated for each instrument): that is, no corrections for absorption or extinction (reddening) have been applied.
+For UVOT, the flux density is calculated at the effective wavelength of each filter (assuming a typical GRB spectrum), although the data can be normalised to a single filter (see the UVOT analysis section below).

 [Back to top | Index of bursts]

 To view the light curves first choose a GRB from the index page.
 Once you have chosen a burst you will be presented with the results page.
-Each results page contains a Data Overview section followed by up to four light curve sections: BAT-XRT combined data, BAT data, XRT data and BAT data where spectral evolution has not been considered.
+Each results page contains a Data Overview section followed by up to five light curve sections: the observed flux (multi-instrument), then the unabsorbed flux for BAT & XRT combined, BAT only, XRT only and lastly the BAT data where spectral evolution has not been considered.

 An example Data Overview section is below.
 This section contains some general information applicable to all of the data on the page, and some useful links.
 Below the title of the burst the most recent ObsID used in creating the plots is given, and the version of that ObsID.
 This can be compared to the Quick-look site to determine whether the page has been automatically updated with the most recent data delivery yet.
 After links to a few related pages and links to the individual light-curve section are given links to a few useful files: BAT/XRT spectral evolution data, and a tar archive containing all of the files for this GRB.

 The BAT and XRT spectral evolution data files are ASCII files (formatted for use with QDP) giving the hardness ratio light curve of the GRB in BAT or XRT, and this hardness ratio expressed as a counts-to-flux conversion factor or Photon index.
-The files contain 18 columns, six properties which each have a value, positive error and negative error.
-These properties are: time, hardness ratio, 0.3—10 keV flux conversion factor, 15—50 keV flux conversion factor, photon index (Γ), and flux density at 10 keV conversion factor.
-The All files for this object link supplied a tar file, whose contents are detailed on the TAR file page.
+The files contain 21 columns: seven properties each with a value, positive error and negative error.
+These properties are (in order): time, hardness ratio, 0.3—10 keV flux conversion factor, 15—50 keV flux conversion factor, photon index (Γ), flux density at 10 keV conversion factor and the native-band observed flux density conversion factor.
+The All files for this object link supplies a tar archive containing all burst analyser files for this object.

 Following these links there may appear a warning if the BAT spectrum required a cut-off power law (see caveats for details).
 Then the absorption model used in the flux calculations is also given, and where it was determined from.